-We will leave the last section ([workload]) unchanged here, since we do want to run Linux on our simulated system.
+We will leave the last section ([workload]) unchanged here, since we do want to run the buildroot-based Linux on our simulated system.
 The terminateoncompletion feature is an advanced feature that you can learn more about in the Manager Configuration Files section.